 Whew!

-In the chemo treatment room today, I see patients from every walk-of-life, affluent, dependent, very old, too young, terminal, funny, grouchy, determined, defeated, dedicated, anxious and peaceful.
+In the chemo treatment room today, I see patients from every walk of life: affluent, dependent, very old, too young, terminal, funny, grouchy, determined, defeated, dedicated, anxious, and peaceful.
 The full gamut of the human experience.

 I don’t want to waste my cancer.
 I know that my experience is meant to be shared.
-Those who know me, know that I’m a private person that prefers to encourage over promoting oneself.
-Since I know God doesn’t make mistakes, He must have chosen me to for a specific reason.
+Those who know me, know that I’m a private person who prefers to encourage over promoting oneself.
+Since I know God doesn’t make mistakes, He must have chosen me for a specific reason.
 He has a plan for each of us.

 Thankfully, on Saturday I had just enough energy to take my three sons and their friend Luke to All Pro Dad at Raymond James Stadium to listen to Tony Dungy and the Family First team.
 It was a great experience.

-Well, it’s now 2:40pm radiation is over and we are going for an early Sushi dinner (the steroid makes me very hungry).
+Well, it’s now 2:40pm, radiation is over, and we are going for an early sushi dinner (the steroid makes me very hungry).

 Whew, one week and one day down, less than seven weeks to go.

-Press on friends!
+Press on, friends!

 Below is a picture that I shot today with my iPhone of the ceiling directly above the radiation table.
 The lasers are used for alignment.